ximenavf92/ximenavf92/README.md

 ### ¡Hola Mundo! 👋
 ---------
 A designer here, trying to make things happen with code.
 Enjoying the journey and learning process.
+Refining HTML & CSS skills, learning JS and currently obesessed with the Jamstack, Netlify, and everything related!
 Excited to see where this goes.
 Currently designing and building things at [Benson Design](http://bensondesign.com/) as well as volunteering at the [AIGA San Antonio](https://sanantonio.aiga.org/) as Chapter President.
 Working to bridge the communication gap between designers and developers as well as just building a great creative community.
-I've got ideas and I'll be adding more stuff here soon…I just had to come over and add this README 😉 😜
+Also love to dance and cook and dance while cooking…anyway…I'll be adding more stuff here soon…I just had to come over and add this README 😉 😜

 <!--
 **ximenavf92/ximenavf92** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.